Silk industry in Varanasi: Overview

 Weaving is typically done within the household, and most weavers in Varanasi are Momin Ansari Muslims.

-Many of Varanasi's Muslims belong to a weaver community that known by the name of Ansari, which means "helper" in Arabic.
+Many of Varanasi's Muslims belong to a weaver community that is known by the name of Ansari, which means "helper" in Arabic.
 For generations they have passed on their craft from father to son, hand-weaving silk on room-sized foot-powered looms.
 They are fashioned into Sarees worn only for special occasions; many Indian girls dream of wearing Varanasi silk Saree for their wedding day.

 Varanasi saris are adorned with intricate designs and zari embellishments making it popular during traditional functions and weddings.
 Earlier, the embroidery on sarees were often done with threads of pure gold.
 In 2009, weaver associations and cooperatives together secured Geographical Indication (GI) rights for ‘Banaras Brocades and Sarees’.
 This silk is used in large part for the production of Banarasi saris, which are a regional type of sari made from silk.